-Step 2: Wrap the thermometer with Teflon tape
+Step 2: Wrap the Thermometer with Teflon Tape

-Originally, we were just going to wrap the thermometer with Teflon tape to create an airtight seal, but decided we wanted to secure this thing in place even more with some hot glue (rated for high temps).
+Originally, we were just going to wrap the thermometer with Teflon tape to create an airtight seal but decided we wanted to secure this thing in place even more with some hot glue (rated for high temps).
 You could probably get away with just using hot glue at the end of the day and ditching the Teflon.

-Step 3: Place the thermometer in the hole
+Step 3: Place the Thermometer in the Hole

 Thread your cooking thermometer through the hole so it sits nice and flush on the top of the lid.

-Step 4: Secure the thermometer with hot glue
+Step 4: Secure the Thermometer with Hot Glue

-For those concerned that hot glue is a bad choice for this project (since it will be in direct contact with hot steam) it’s important to note that high temperature hot glue sticks have a melting point well above the melting point of water (100 C).
+For those concerned that hot glue is a bad choice for this project (since it will be in direct contact with hot steam), it’s important to note that high-temperature hot glue sticks have a melting point well above the melting point of water (100 C).
 This is also true for the melting point of “other liquids” (78 C).

-Step 5: Drill a 3/8 inch hole in the pot lid
+Step 5: Drill a 3/8-inch hole in the Pot Lid

 Begin by drilling another 1/8 inch hole in the lid.
 This will act as a starter hole for the much bigger 3/8 inch drill bit.

-Step 6: File as needed
+Step 6: File as Needed

 If there are any burrs, this could cause some problems when inserting the compression fitting.
 Take a file and grind the burrs down until they are gone.

-Step 7: Insert a compression fitting into the lid
+Step 7: Insert a Compression Fitting into the Lid

 Insert the male threaded nut of the compression fitting into the hole by twisting it through from the bottom of the lid.
 The fit won’t be perfect, but don’t worry if it jiggles around a little bit.

-Step 8: Seal the fitting with hot glue
+Step 8: Seal the Fitting with Hot Glue

-This seal needs to be air tight to prevent steam from leaking through it.
+This seal needs to be airtight to prevent steam from leaking through it.
 It’s time to bust out that trusty glue gun again!

-Step 9: Attach the copper coil to the lid
+Step 9: Attach the Copper Coil to the Lid

 This end of your compression fitting has a part called a “ferrule” that comes with it.
 It’s a small circular ring that looks kind of like a grommet.

 Screw the female-threaded nut onto the male-threaded nut that is protruding from the lid.

-Step 10: Drill a 3/8 inch hole in the bucket.
+Step 10: Drill a 3/8-inch Hole in the Bucket

-Use a 1/8 inch drill bit to begin a pilot hole in the 5 gallon bucket.
+Use a 1/8 inch drill bit to begin a pilot hole in the 5-gallon bucket.
 Put it about two inches above the base.
-With a 3/8 inch drill bit, drill a 3/8 inch hole where the pilot hole is.

-Step 11: Insert second compression fitting into the bucket
+Step 11: Insert Second Compression Fitting into the Bucket

 Screw the male-threaded nut of the other compression fitting into the bucket.

-Step 12: Make the seal water tight with the hot glue gun
+Step 12: Make the Seal Watertight with the Hot Glue Gun

 Just like you did with the lid, seal this dude in nice and tight with the glue.